 What To Do If You See A Pet In A Hot Car, or Left In The Heat

-We've heard the story time and time again; a pet owner drives to the store or a restaurant with a beloved pet, lowers the windows an inch or two, and leaves them locked in the car.
+We've heard the story time and time again; a pet owner drives to the store or a restaurant with a beloved pet, lowers the windows a bit, and leaves them locked in the car.
 They think it will be fine because, "it's not that hot outside," "the car is parked in the shade, or "it will only take a few minutes."
-For the owner, it's simply a shopping trip or brunch in a temperature controlled environment.
+For the owner, it's simply a shopping trip or meal in a temperature controlled environment.
 For their trapped and defenseless animal, it's a nightmare.
-When we stumble across a pet in a hot car or tethered out in the blazing sun, it can be a nervewracking experience and sometimes we just don't know what to do.
+When we stumble across a pet in a car or tethered out in the heat, it can be a nerve-racking experience and sometimes we just don't know what to do.
 Because time is of the essence in these situations, it is important to gain insight in advance.
-Below are steps you can take, as well as crucial preparatory information, that could mean the difference between the life or death of an animal left to suffer in the sweltering heat.
+Below are steps you can take, as well as crucial preparatory information that could mean the difference between the life or death of an animal left to suffer in the sweltering heat.

 1. If It's An 'Emergency' - Call 911